swiss-ai-center/a-guide-to-mlops/pages/the-guide/chapter-3-share-your-ml-experiment-data-with-dvc/index.md

 ## Introduction

-At this point, the codebase is distributed to team members using Git.
+At this point, the codebase is made available to team members using Git, but the experiment data is not.

+The goal of this chapter is to store the data of the experiment in a version control system.
+Git is not suitable for this purpose because of its size limitations.
+Git lfs is a solution to this problem, but it is not as efficient as other version control systems.

+[DVC](/get-started/the-tools-used-in-this-guide#dvc) is a version control system for data.
+It uses chunking to store large files efficiently and track their changes.
-The objective of this chapter is to distribute the experiment data with the team using [DVC](/get-started/the-tools-used-in-this-guide#dvc).
-DVC is a version control system for your data.
-Dataset files are generally too large to be stored in Git.
-DVC allows you to store the dataset in a remote storage and version it.
+Similar to Git, DVC allows you to store the dataset in a remote storage, typically a cloud storage provider, and track its changes.

-For this guide, a Google Storage Bucket will be used to store the dataset.
+In this guide, a Google Storage Bucket will be used to store the dataset.
 Although, DVC is compatible with many other cloud storage providers as well.

+{% callout type="note" %} Want to self-host your storage?
+Check out the [Deploy MinIO](/advanced-concepts/deploy-minio) guide! {% /callout %}

-In this chapter, you'll cover:
+In this chapter, you will learn how to:

-1. Creating a new project on Google Cloud
+1. Create a new project on Google Cloud;
-2. Installing Google Cloud CLI
+2. Install Google Cloud CLI;
-3. Creating the Google Storage Bucket
+3. Create the Google Storage Bucket;
-4. Installing DVC
+4. Install DVC;
-5. Initializing and configuring DVC
+5. Initialize and configuring DVC;
-6. Updating the gitignore file and adding the experiment data to DVC
+6. Update the gitignore file and adding the experiment data to DVC;
-7. Pushing the data files to DVC
+7. Push the data files to DVC;
-8. Pushing the metadata files to Git
+8. Push the metadata files to Git;

-{% callout type="note" %}
-Want to self-host your storage?
-Check out the [Deploy MinIO](/advanced-concepts/deploy-minio) guide!
-{% /callout %}

 Let's get started!